Skip to main content

 3 mentions Positive Neutral Negative

-• “Of course there are glitches here and there that stop you from being able to fully conceptualize your ideas for builds, but I can only pray that they fix this and not mess it all up.”
+• “Of course, there are glitches here and there that stop you from being able to fully conceptualize your ideas for builds, but I can only hope they fix this and don't mess it up.”

 • atmosphere